Hypno-Hustler: Reception

-The Hypno-Hustler has received negative reviews as a supervillain, sometimes being ranked as one of the worst supervillains in comic books due to his outdated 1970s camp factor.
+Hypno-Hustler has received negative reception, sometimes being ranked as one of the worst supervillains in comic books due to his outdated 1970s camp factor.
 ShortList ranked the Hypno-Hustler as the second worst supervillain of all time.
 Meanwhile, heavy.com listed him as one of the 20 worst supervillains.
 CraveOnline put the Hypno-Hustler at number 3 of their "five Spider-Man villains you will never see in theaters" list, describing him as "a recurring joke in the Marvel Universe for decades".
 Tony Wilson of Dorkly referenced him as one of Spider-Man's "Dumbest Forgotten Villains" in his "Today in Nerd History" sketch comedy video.

 In 2022, CBR.com ranked Hypno-Hustler 7th in their "Spider-Man's 10 Funniest Villains" list, while Screen Rant ranked Hypno-Huster 9th in their "10 Most Powerful Silk Villains In Marvel Comics" list.